 Downtown revitalization is virtually a non-stop process.
 While many of the principles discussed on this page apply, the many special considerations involved in successfully updating a town center are described on the linked page.

-We've even created a place on our site where you can upload photos and a short description of your stream clean-up, so please see what others are doing.
-(Rivers included of course!)
+Of course waterfront work goes hand in hand with clean water, so if the political will or vision for waterfront planning is lacking, you may start with the volunteer clean-up approach.
+We've created a place on our site where you can upload photos and a short description of your stream clean-up, so please see what others are doing.
+(Rivers are included of course!)

 Shopping center re-use is yet another specific challenge.
 It's clear that we've built too many shopping centers already, so some towns won't make these centers viable again.

 You need the many ideas on the linked page to help you, whether you plan to struggle along and continue to work with the premise that you need retail, or not.
 If you decide on another use, all the information on this page becomes very relevant to you.

 Of course, many strip centers are past their prime as well; many present big challenges.
 We added a whole page on redoing a strip mall.
 We believe that one

 of the better ideas for recycling these centers is to add a row of